EdmundBenedict/lordcephei.github.io/pages/opt-part.md

 ### _Resolving by k-points_

-In both the **lm**{: style="color: blue"} and **lmf**{: style="color: blue"} implementations of the code it is possible to separate the contribution to the optical properites by individual k-points, this calculation can be prefomed simply by adding **PART=2** to the optics category, however few additional steps are needed to interpret the output.
+In both the **lm**{: style="color: blue"} and **lmf**{: style="color: blue"} implementations of the code it is possible to separate the contribution to the optical properites by individual k-points.
+_Note:_{: style="color: red"} You can also _k_-resolve the density-of-states, as described in [this tutorial](/tutorial/gw/fe_optics/#resolve-dos-by-k).
+This calculation can be performed by adding **PART=2** to the optics category, however few additional steps are needed to interpret the output.
 Lets start by running an optics calculation for PbTe with the following setup in the control file:

    OPTICS  MODE=1 NPTS=1001 WINDOW=0 1 ESCISS=0 LTET=3
            PART=2